 Make sure you take photographs of the damage and speak to your insurer before you book any work as they may have preferred contractors.

-Making a claim is sometimes unavoidable.
-If you're a Simply Business customer and you need to speak to our Claims Team, you can contact us 24/7 on 0333 207 0560.
+Have you been affected by a storm?
+If you're a Simply Business customer and need to speak to Sedgwick, you can call 24/7 on 0333 207 0560.

 We create this content for general information purposes and it should not be taken as advice.
 Always take professional advice.
 Read our full disclaimer

 Sol House29 St Katherine's StreetNorthamptonNN1 2QZ

 © Copyright 2022 Simply Business.
 All Rights Reserved.
 Simply Business is a trading name of Xbridge Limited which is authorised and regulated by the Financial Conduct Authority (Financial Services Registration No: 313348).
 Xbridge Limited (No: 3967717) has its registered office at 6th Floor, 99 Gresham Street, London, EC2V 7NG.